-In the present case, the Complainant's submissions relate to paragraph 4(b) of the Policy.
+In the present case, the Complainant's submissions relate to paragraph 4(b)(iv) of the Policy.

 Previous UDRP panels have found that the mere registration of a domain name that is identical or confusingly similar (particularly domain names comprising typographical errors or incorporating the mark plus a descriptive term) to a famous or widely-known trademark by an unaffiliated entity can by itself create a presumption of bad faith.
 See section 3.1.4 of the WIPO Overview 3.0.
+In the present case, the disputed domain name was registered on March 10, 2023, long after the Complainant attained registered rights in its trademarks for ONLYFANS.
+Bad faith registration can be found where "the widespread use and numerous registrations of the Marks ... long predate Respondent's registration."
+See Fenix International Limited v. c/o who is privacy.com / Tulip Trading Company, Tulip Trading Company Limited, WIPO Case No. DIO2020-0038.

-Furthermore, the nature of the disputed domain name, consisting of the Complainant's trademark with the addition of the terms "weekly" and "ad", carries a risk of implied affiliation and cannot constitute fair use as it effectively impersonates or suggests sponsorship or endorsement by the Complainant.
+Furthermore, the nature of the disputed domain name, consisting of the Complainant's trademark with the addition of the term "leakedppv", carries a risk of implied affiliation and cannot constitute fair use as it effectively impersonates or suggests sponsorship or endorsement by the Complainant.
 See section 2.5.1 of the WIPO Overview 3.0.
+In the present case, the Respondent seeks to attract Internet users interested in the service to its website by creating a likelihood of confusion with the Complainant's trademark.